Kevin Brown (right-handed pitcher): Pitching assessment

 Brown was a pitcher who had the rare talent of relying both on movement and velocity.
 His main pitch was a sinking fastball that averaged 91–96 mph, with tremendous tailing, downward movement.
 He could spot it to either side of the plate.
 Batters facing him generally pounded this pitch into the ground or missed it entirely.
 He complemented this pitch with a sharp slider in the high 80s and a solid split fingered fastball he used against left-handed hitters or for another look.

 Over his career, Brown won 211 games and finished his career with a 127 ERA+ (27% better than the league-wide earned run average).
-Only seven pitchers have won between 200 and 220 wins with an ERA+ between 120 and 135.
+Only seven pitchers have won between 200 and 220 games with an ERA+ between 120 and 135.
 Of those seven, Stan Coveleski (215 wins, 128 ERA+), John Smoltz (213/125), Don Drysdale (209/121), and Hal Newhouser (207/130) are in the Baseball Hall of Fame.
 Only Curt Schilling, Eddie Cicotte (209/123) of Black Sox infamy and Brown have been excluded.

 Personal life

-Brown currently resides in Macon, Georgia with his wife Candace, and four sons: Ridge, Grayson, Dawson, and Maclain.
+Brown resides in Macon, Georgia, with his wife, Candace, and four sons: Ridge, Grayson, Dawson, and Maclain.
 He is currently an assistant baseball coach at Tattnall Square Academy.

+Since retiring, Brown has been involved in multiple handgun-related incidents.
+In August 2006, his neighbor reported that Brown pulled out a gun during a dispute over yard debris.
+No charges were filed.
+In June 2018, Brown held two suspected mail thieves at gunpoint until police arrived.